-Peer support is the process of people who have personal lived experience with mental illness or mental illness with co-occurring substance use challenges offering their peers encouragement, hope, and understanding to support their recovery journey.
-It is a powerful form of support that is based on the belief that mental health recovery is possible for everyone.
-Peer support focuses on building trusting relationships to support a person's strengths, recovery goals, hope, and self-empowerment.
-It reduces the "you don't know what it's like" feeling that many people may be experiencing with other mental health services they are receiving.
-A certified peer support specialist (CPSS) who has first-hand experience of their own mental health recovery process truly understands its challenges.
-CPSSs are able to establish trust, offer constructive feedback, and role model mental health recovery for their peers.
+Peer support is the process of people who have personal lived experience with mental illness or mental illness with co-occurring substance use disorder offering their peers encouragement, hope, and understanding to support their recovery.
+It is a powerful process that is based on the belief that mental health recovery is possible for everyone.
+Peer support focuses on strengths, recovery goals, hope, and trust.
+It eliminates the "you don't know what it's like" feeling that many people may be experiencing with other mental health services they are receiving.
+A certified peer support specialist (CPSS) who has first-hand experience of their own mental health or co-occurring recovery process truly understands its challenges.
+CPSSs are able to effectively offer constructive feedback, establish trust, and role model recovery for their peers.
 They know what it's like to experience mental illness and overcome the confusion, loss, and grief that often results.
 Because of this, CPSSs can be integral to a person's recovery process by offering consistency and support during their recovery journey.
-The inclusion of peer support in the behavioral health system promotes mental health recovery for everyone!
+The inclusion of peer support in the behavioral health system promotes mental health recovery for all!